Watching the sky and thinking a thought:

 A wonderful balance between technical ability, musicality, inspiration and wit.

-A highly gifted pianist with her own, musical profile.
+A highly gifted pianist with an own musical profile.